NathanielWroblewski/skyhero/README.md

-bomber-1.png could be boss? vs tank car helix should come in from side, not behind formation flyers should be smoother, borrow angle code upgraded cannons should do more damage clean-up start screen rendering
+bomber-1.png could be boss? vs tank car helix should come in from side, not behind formation flyers should be smoother, borrow angle code upgraded cannons should do more damage, maybe clean-up start screen rendering